The best alternatives to Facebook ads

 Advertising on Facebook is becoming more expensive, and less effective.

-In 2022, the average click-through rate (CTR) across all industries for Facebook ads is 0.9% (down from about 1.3% in 2020).
+In 2022, the average click-through rate (CTR) across all industries for Facebook ads was 0.9% (down from about 1.3% in 2020).
 And while the CTR is decreasing, the cost of advertising is skyrocketing.
 In 2021, Facebook’s average cost per thousand impressions (CPM) increased by 89% to roughly $11.
-So far in 2022, the average CPM is nearly $15.
+In 2022, the average CPM was nearly $15.

 (This trend isn’t isolated to Facebook, either: as of July 2021, Google and YouTube’s CPM increased by 108% year-over-year, TikTok’s by 92%, and Snapchat’s by 64%.)

-Simply put, Facebook ads are getting more expensive because the demand (businesses looking to advertise) is growing, but the inventory (number of users to target) is shrinking.
-But that’s not all that’s affecting Facebook ads: there are major changes happening for the entire landscape.
+Simply put, Facebook ads are getting more expensive because the demand (businesses looking to advertise) is growing, but the inventory (or number of users to target) isn’t keeping pace, or is even shrinking in some quarters.
+But that’s not all that’s affecting Facebook ads: There are major changes happening for the entire landscape.

 Changes to the digital ad landscape

-The Facebook ads model, and Web 2.0 advertising in general, face multiple new challenges, including:
+The Facebook ads model, and Web 2.0 advertising in general, face multiple new challenges:

-- Consumers taking more steps to protect their privacy
+Consumers are taking more steps to protect their privacy